fpdcc/cook_community_gardens/README.md

 ## How to contribute

 1. Fork the project
-2. Add or edit a location by editing and following the format in `bars.geojson` (hint, it's geoJSON)
+2. Add or edit a location by editing and following the format in `CommunityGardens.geojson`
 3. Submit a pull request

 ## Validating the geoJSON